navtej21/superjoin_intern_assingment/README.md

 hard-coded lookup table would silently fail on the next document that uses different wording.
-Every candidate fact is then *grounded*: its `quote` must appear verbatim (whitespace-normalised) on a page the source chunk actually covers, or it's rejected, not silently dropped into the facts table.
+Every candidate fact is then *grounded*: its `quote` must appear verbatim (whitespace-normalised) on a page the source chunk actually covered, or it's rejected, not silently dropped into the facts table.
 Rejected candidates are kept in `extraction_rejections`, not discarded — a system that shows what it couldn't verify is more trustworthy than one that only ever shows